davitomix/balance-ctrl-api/README.md

 This is an API to keep track of the incomings and expenses that a user makes.
 The main goal of this API is to allow front-end developers to set up a backend in a quick and easy way to start consuming data and focus on the application client side logic not in the back.
+Also, it is a good option to have a server running locally for the development stage, in this way you are sure that the access points are reliable and fast.

 The main features of this API are:

 - Admin user.
-- Authentication via JTW Token for modification operations (create, update, destroy).
+- Authentication via JWT Tokens restricting access to mutable data operations (create, update, destroy).
-- Any user can access to the get data from the endpoints either balances or operations.
+- Any user can get access to data from the endpoints either balances or operations.
 - Only a logged in user can perform operations to their own operations (create, update, destroy).
 - Only an admin user cna perform operations to the balances, that are shared between all the users (create, update, destroy).

-There are 3 models on this API:
+There are 3 type of object models on this API:

 - Users.
 It can be an admin or a normal user.
 - Balances.
-This filed its like the categories, it can be, day, week, month or whatever you want.
+This field perfomrms like a categories switcher, in this case balances.
 - Operations.
 Each incoming or expense registered by a user.

 Access permissions: